Soroptimist International Foundation

 - Watch for Calls: This is not a rolling application process.
 Monitor Soroptimist International communications for periodic calls for projects, or contact hq@soroptimistinternational.org to inquire about upcoming opportunities.

-- Emphasize Women and Girls Impact: All projects must directly educate, empower, or enable women and girls.
+- Emphasise Women and Girls Impact: All projects must directly educate, empower, or enable women and girls.
 Clear demonstration of gender-specific impact is essential.

 - Align with Three Core Objectives: Ensure your project clearly fits within education advancement, poverty relief/prevention, or human rights/peace/equality/diversity.

-- International Perspective: The Foundation funds projects globally across 80+ countries.
+- International Perspective: The Foundation funds projects globally.
 Projects in developing regions with demonstrated need may be particularly well-suited.

 - Due Diligence Preparation: Be prepared for thorough vetting similar to the SI President's Appeal process.
-Have documentation ready regarding organizational governance, financial accountability, and impact measurement.
+Have documentation ready regarding organisational governance, financial accountability, and impact measurement.

-- Consider Partnership Opportunities: If you're a Soroptimist club or member organization, you may have an advantage in proposing or partnering on projects.
-External organizations should clearly articulate their expertise and track record in serving women and girls.
+- Consider Partnership Opportunities: If you're a Soroptimist club or member organisation, you may have an advantage in proposing or partnering on projects.
+External organisations should clearly articulate their expertise and track record in serving women and girls.

 🎯 You've done the research.
 Now write an application they can't refuse.